 The second piece is called "Enriching Lives" in the book Empowering Women through Literacy: Views from Experience.
 The book is a "...unique volume of writings by educators in the field working with women's literacy [that] reveals the many ways in which addressing women's empowerment through literacy continues to impact lives."
 (Publisher - description excerpt).

-In addition to her past publications, Professor Cannon Becker currently has a paper under consideration for publication at Chrysalis: The Journal of Transformative language Arts.
-Check back for updates.
+In addition to her past publications, Professor Cannon Becker has a paper that was recently accepted for publication at Chrysalis: The Journal of Transformative language Arts:

 Becker, G. C. (2012).
 Looking at you.
 In M. Miller and K. P. King (Eds.), Adult Education Special Topics: Theory, Research & Practice in Lifelong Learning Series: Our Stories, Ourselves: The EmBODYment